StateSmith/StateSmith/README.md

 Transition action `` for TEST6_S1 to TEST6_S2.
 Enter TEST6_S2.
 ```
-*Note that there isn't a stable API yet for user modification of state machine designs, but it is coming (super useful).*

 Release 0.5.4-alpha added a lot of helpful error messages for when the input design is incorrect in some way: